eoscostarica/guide.eoscostarica.io/docs/agile-methodologies.md

 ### **Stand-up Session**

 A daily stand-up meeting is an opportunity for the project team to discuss a project’s progress at a high level.
-These meetings last 15 minutes and allow each contributor to report on their accomplishments since the last stand-up meeting.
+These meetings last approximately 15 minutes and allow each contributor to report on their accomplishments since the last stand-up meeting.

 True to its name, all participants in stand-ups usually remain standing to keep the meetings short and on-topic.
 However, virtual stand-ups are also possible.